threedaymonk/dispatj/README.md

 =======

-A server that proxies requests to downstream servers depending on the request path in about 90 lines of JavaScript.
+A server that proxies requests to downstream servers depending on the request path in under 70 lines of JavaScript.
 It's like Apache with mod_proxy, only simpler.

 Usage